Merge customers

 • On the parent customer page, you can:

-• View links to the doublets.
+• View links to the linked duplicates.

 📌 Important: If any customers in the group have future bookings, one of them must become the parent during the merge.